 - Priority access to 24/7 Dining Hall will be given to students who purchased a meal plan.

 - At the end of April, any funds remaining in this account will automatically be transferred to your Flex account, minus a $25 administration fee.

 - Buy a block of entries to save money on the door rate to the Dining Hall.

 - Block plans are intended for students, staff and visitors who do not want to commit to a full meal plan but still want to save money on food.
 Block plans can only be used to access the Dining Hall and cannot be used elsewhere on campus.
-Block plans are valid for only one term (fall, winter or summer) and do not provide tax savings.
+Block plans are valid for only one term (fall or winter) and do not provide tax savings.

 - Individuals who purchase Block plan must manage the number of times they enter the Dining Hall.
 They can check their balance of Dining Hall entries at the hall itself or in person at the uOttawa Card Service.
 Please check the meal plan page for further details on the 24/7 Dining Hall.

-* Valid for one semester only and are non-refundable, non-transferable, and non-interchangeable.
+* Valid for one term only and are non-refundable, non-transferable, and non-interchangeable.